goravjindal/oldgoravjindal.github.io/_cstheoryrss/2025-07-10-arxiv-data-structures-and-algorithms-faster-estimation-of-the-average-degree-of-a-graph-using-random-edges-and-structural-queries.md

 ---
 layout: post
 category: cstheoryrss
-title: "arXiv: Data Structures and Algorithms: Faster Estimation of the Average Degree of a Graph Using Random Edges and Structural Queries"
+title: "arXiv: Data Structures and Algorithms: Faster Estimation of the Average Degree of a Graph Using Random Edges"
 date: 2025-07-10T00:00:00
 ---